1jamesthompson1/1jamesthompson1.github.io/_posts/2023-04-23-hugo-website.md

 Now that we had the website we had to deploy it.
 I started by creating an account with netlify which was easy and then I gave it permissions to my repository and then I well accidentally deployed it.

 It was just too darn easy.
-Well it wasnt really deployed properly it had a weird as domain name (flocking-cats-1234 or something) and also the website was only showing an error.
+Well it wasn't really deployed properly it had a weird as domain name (flocking-cats-1234 or something) and also the website was only showing an error.
 I went back and give it the 'hugo' build command I had ignored when first logging in and then it did work.
 Just Like That!

 When I pushed to the main it updated the build.
 When I added a PR it made a preview.
 When I did something it just worked.

 Very Very impressive I thought.

 I kept seeing on the home page as I was looking around that there were forms so I had a look and in changing a single line of code set it up to use netlify instead.
 As it just automatically found the form and handled it which was very smart of it.
 The thing about netlify instead of getforms is that nothing was annoying locked behind a paywall.
 Instead it was simply capped.
-That's alright because I dont really expect any to actually be using our form let alone more than 50 times a month.
+That's alright because I don't really expect any to actually be using our form let alone more than 50 times a month.

 Getting the submission page to work did take more time than I would have liked but it was mostly due to my complete lack of knowledge rather than anything else.

 The deployment process was barely a process at all.
 It was a few button clicks no headaches and our website was live.

 This has left me feeling quite impressed with these web tools.
 As I never get near web technologies or anything to do with web development having this small detour into building a new website go so flawlessly was quite satisfying.
-Now as you might expect I really want to swtich over my current webstie to this so that everything just works for me too.
+Now as you might expect I really want to switch over my current website to this so that everything just works for me too.